yanyiwu/libcppjieba/README.md

 ## Introduction

 extract source code from [CppJieba], make it easiest to understand and use.
+if you like this project, please star [CppJieba] instead of this project (star both of them will be welcome). thanks.

 ## Feature